Reverse Osmosis Brine Treatment: Tech Advancements to Minimize Volume & Cost

 - RO recovery and RO brine concentration is limited by osmotic pressures or membrane scaling; both limits have been increased by new technology.

 - New ultra high pressure RO membranes can achieve pressures of 1800 psi, 50% higher than previous, enabling 50% brine volume reduction if membrane scaling can be managed.
+These second generation membranes are available in systems such as XtremeRO.

 - A series of techniques described in this document can be used to delay or mitigate scale, but in many cases only chemical softening truly remove the risk.